MicrosoftDocs/dynamics365smb-docs/financials/across-faq.md

 ---
-title: FAQ About Signing Up for and Using Financials| Microsoft Docs
+title: FAQ About Signing Up for and Using Dynamics 365 for Financials| Microsoft Docs
 description: Answers common questions about how to sign up for Financials, and what to do to get started.
 services: project-madeira
 documentationcenter: ''